ybnd/shapeflow/README.md

 Make sure that you don't push broken code to the master branch, as master commits will be automatically pulled.
 Once you do, make sure you add any new requirements to [requirements.txt](requirements.txt).

 For questions & comments, please contact me at [yura.bondarenko@kuleuven.be](yura.bondarenko@kuleuven.be) or [ybnd@tuta.io](ybnd@tuta.io).

+### Licensing

+As of now, an appropriate license for this repository has not been determined yet.
+All rights are held by KU Leuven.